On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: Introduction

 \begin{theorem} \cite{LZ17} Let $X$ be a smooth rigid analytic variety over $k$.
 Then \begin{enumerate} \item there is a tensor functor $\calH$ from the category of $\qp$-local systems on $X_{\et}$ to the category of nilpotent Higgs bundles on $X_{\widehat{k_\infty}}$.
 In addition,

-\item there is a tensor functor $\mathcal{RH}$ from the category of $\qp$-local systems on $X_{\et}$ to the category of vector bundles on the ringed space $\mathcal X = (X_{\widehat{k_\infty}},\calO_X\hat\otimes\bdr(\widehat{k_\infty}))$, equipped with a semi-linear action of $\Gal( {k_\infty}/k)$, and with a filtration and an integrable connection that satisfy Griffiths transversality. \end{enumerate} The functors $\calH$ and $\crh$ are called the $p$-adic Simpson correspondence and the $p$-adic Riemann-Hilbert correspondence respectively.
+\item there is a tensor functor $\mathcal{RH}$ from the category of $\qp$-local systems on $X_{\et}$ to the category of filtered vector bundles on the ringed space $\mathcal X = (X_{\widehat{k_\infty}},\calO_X\hat\otimes\bdr(\widehat{k_\infty}))$, equipped with a semi-linear action of $\Gal( {k_\infty}/k)$, and an integrable connection that satisfy Griffiths transversality. \end{enumerate} The functors $\calH$ and $\crh$ are called the $p$-adic Simpson correspondence and the $p$-adic Riemann--Hilbert correspondence respectively.
 They are both compatible with pullback along arbitrary morphisms and pushforward under smooth proper morphisms. \end{theorem}

 \begin{remark} Let us summarize some ``rigidity" theorems in the relative case.
-Let $X$ be as in above theorem and suppose it is geometrically connected, let $\bbl$ be an \'etale local system. \begin{enumerate} \item Liu-Zhu \cite[Thm.
-1.3]{LZ17} shows that $\bbl$ is de Rham if and only if any of its specializations to classical points is so.
+Let $X$ be as in above theorem and suppose it is \emph{geometrically connected}, let $\bbl$ be an \'etale local system. \begin{enumerate} \item Liu--Zhu \cite[Thm.
+1.3]{LZ17} shows that $\bbl$ is de Rham if and only if its specialization to \emph{one} classical point is so.
 The key argument is that they can prove $D_\dR(\bbl)$ is a \emph{vector bundle} and satisfies a \emph{base change property}.

 \item Shimizu \cite[Thm.
-1.1]{Shi18} shows that the generalized Hodge-Tate weights of the $p$-adic Galois representation $\bbl_{\bar x}$ (the specialization of $\bbl$ at any classical point $x$) are {constant}.
-A key ingredient in the proof is Shimizu's construction of \emph{decompleted} Simpson and Riemann-Hilbert correspondences (denote by $\mathrm{H}$ and $\rrh$ respectively).
+1.1]{Shi18} shows that the generalized Hodge--Tate weights of the $p$-adic Galois representation $\bbl_{\bar x}$ (the specialization of $\bbl$ at any classical point $x$) are {constant}.
+A key ingredient in the proof is Shimizu's construction of \emph{decompleted} Simpson and Riemann--Hilbert correspondences (denote by $\mathrm{H}$ and $\rrh$ respectively).
+Another interesting result is \cite[Thm.
+1.5]{Shi18}, which shows that if $\bbl$ is of rank $\leq 2$, then it is Hodge--Tate if and only if its specialization to \emph{one} classical point is so.
+The restriction on the rank seems difficult to remove; however, see next item.

 \item If in addition $X$ comes from analytification of a smooth \emph{algebraic} variety over $k$, then Petrov \cite[Prop.
-1.2]{PetrovHT} shows that $\bbl$ is Hodge-Tate if and only if any of its specializations to classical points is so.
-Petrov's proof makes crucial use of the log-Simpson and log-Riemann-Hilbert correspondences constructed in \cite{DLLZ}. \end{enumerate} \end{remark}
+1.2]{Pet23} shows that $\bbl$ is Hodge--Tate if and only if its specialization to \emph{one} classical point is so.
+Petrov's proof makes crucial use of the log-Simpson and log-Riemann--Hilbert correspondences constructed in \cite{DLLZ}. \end{enumerate} \end{remark}

-Now, let us state our $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case.
+Now, let us state our $p$-adic Simpson and Riemann--Hilbert correspondences in the imperfect residue field case.
 Let $K_\infty/K$ be the extension by adjoining all $p$-power roots of unity, and let $\hatkinfty$ be the $p$-adic completion.
 Let

 Let $C$ be the $p$-adic completion of $\overline{K}$, and let $\bdr=\bdr(C)$ be the ``usual" Fontaine's ring associated to the perfectoid field $C$, and let $t$ be the usual Fontaine's element.
 Let $\obdr$ be the de Rham period ring in the imperfect residue field case (which contains $\bdr$).
 (There are some subtle issues about $\obdr$, cf. Rem. \ref{remcompleteobdr} for details).
 Let $\oldr:=(\obdr)^{G_\kinfty}$.
 See Notation \ref{notarepsemilin} for notations of the form ``$\rep_{\mathcal G}(R)$" (the usual category of semi-linear representations).